 Home routers are just that, made for your home, they were never intended to support large environments like classrooms, hallways, and auditoriums.
-School environments consist of multiple users and multiples devices, running a multitude of applications that require enterprise or commercial grade wireless access points.
+School environments consist of multiple users and multiple devices, running a multitude of applications that require enterprise or commercial-grade wireless access points.

 Second, proper scalability again involves math and complex engineering through the use of sophisticated software and a lot of experience.
 In other words, leave this to professional wifi service providers who you what they’re doing.

 Myth 3 – More Access Points Equals More Capacity

 It’s pretty simple, if you need more coverage just add more AP’s.
 If you need more capacity, you guessed it, bring in some more AP’s!
 It's common knowledge that AP’s are exactly like switch ports!

 Sorry for the sarcasm, but we see this a lot in poorly designed school WLAN'sand trust us when we say you’re not going to like the results.